wri/cities-heat-workspace/README.md

 # cities-heat-workspace - Building Height Comparison

 This project utilizes the Raster Cell Center Approach to compare building heights accurately within a specified area of interest.
-It is designed for urban planners, geospatial analysts, and researchers interested in urban morphology and building height discrepancies.

 ## Description of the Method
 The Raster Cell Center Approach enhances building height analysis by focusing on the geometric center of each raster cell and its presence within a building footprint polygon.
 This technique ensures that only relevant data contributes to height assessments, significantly enhancing the accuracy and relevance of measurements.